Zup-Protocol/zup-ui-kit/README.md

 /// The foreground color of the button.
 If null, the default color will be white. final Color? foregroundColor;

+/// The ripple effect color of the button when clicked final Color? splashColor;

 /// The icon to be displayed in the side of the button.
 If null, the icon will not be displayed final Widget? icon;